Skip to main content

 }

-End-to-end example: list active Extract Messages schedules, optionally restrict to those using Engagement Identities, then migrate each to incremental by cancel + recreate.
+End-to-end example: list active Extract Connections schedules, restrict to those using Engagement Identities, then migrate each to incremental by cancel + recreate.
+Runs sequentially to avoid rate limits.

 const engagementIds = await getEngagementIdentityIds(apiKey);